datafrancois/hello-world/README.md

 # hello-world

 Hi everybody,
-I'm really happy to be here, to begin a new aventure !
+I'm really happy to be here, to begin a new adventure !